GeoNode/documentation/advanced/components/index.rst

 GeoNode and GeoServer A&A Interaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GeoServer instance used by GeoNode, has a perticular setup that allows the two frameworks to correctly interact and exchange informations on users credentials and permissions.
+The GeoServer instance used by GeoNode, has a particular setup that allows the two frameworks to correctly interact and exchange informations on users credentials and permissions.

 In particular GeoServer is configured with a ``Filter Chain`` for Authorization that makes use of the two following protocols: